amoallim15/honest-osmtogeojson/README.md

 # honest-osmtogeojson
-honest-osmtogeojson is a python package that converts OSM data represented in (XML format) into a GeoJSON data represented in (JSON).

-inspired by the JavaScript module [osmtogeojson](https://github.com/tyrasd/osmtogeojson).
+honest-osmtogeojson is a python package that converts OSM data represented in (XML format) into a GeoJSON data represented in (JSON), inspired by the JavaScript module [osmtogeojson](https://github.com/tyrasd/osmtogeojson).

 Top Features: